cloudmesh/cloudmesh-pi-burn/README.md

 This will take a few moments...

 We can also use this command to get specific versions of Raspbian Lite.
 This will be included in this guide at a future date.

-Your Pi is now ready to burn SD cards.
+Your burner Pi is now ready to burn SD cards.

 ### Single Card Burning

 Step 0.
 Ensure the SD card is inserted.

 We can run `cms burn info` again as we did above to verify our SD card is connected.

 Step 1.
 Burning the SD Card